-The beach culture in Rio de Janeiro: more than just sun and sea
+Rio de Janeiro beach culture: More than sun and sea

 What makes Rio’s beach culture so unique?